 Nurture your relationships with other parents

 Invite families with teenagers to visit and share meals, so that another teenager is there to connect with your child.
-If your teen is studying a language at school, you could offer to host exchange students.

 Encourage your teen to find a part-time or casual job